100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Do logos with hidden meanings work better?

 Not necessarily.
-While a clever hidden element like the FedEx arrow is a nice touch, a logo's success depends on memorability, appropriateness, and simplicity.
+While a clever hidden element, such as the FedEx arrow, is a nice touch, a logo’s success ultimately depends on its memorability, appropriateness, and simplicity.
 Most customers will never notice the hidden meaning.
 Clarity is more important than cleverness.

 What makes a logo timeless?